RWANDA – The Trip

 Nyamata Genocide Memorial Nyamata, 40 minutes south of Kigal.
 On a newly paved road, the memorial is in a church where over 10,000 people were killed during the 1994 genocide.
 Visitors take a short tour and see the evidence of the genocide that remains there today – victims’ clothing piled on benches, the roof pockmarked with bullet holes, and the open crypts behind the church that hold the remains of over 40,000 people from the area.
 An extremely moving look into one of the places where the genocide was carried out.

 Ntarama Genocide Memorial, just 20 minutes away from the Nyamata memorial, is also worth visiting.
-Like the Nyamata memorial, this site was a church before the genocide, and was nationalised to serve as a memorial after thousands of people were killed within its walls.
+Like the Nyamata memorial, this site was a church before the genocide and was nationalized to serve as a memorial after thousands of people were killed within its walls.
 The church itself is different than Nyamata, with victims’ clothing eerily displayed from the rafters of the church as a grim reminder of what happened there.
 Visitors can see large chunks of the outer wall missing, where grenades were used to force entry.

 ==============================================================